raspberrypilearning/astro-pi-mission-zero/en/step_4.md

 sense = SenseHat()
 sense.set_rotation(270)
 ```
 This code connects to the Sense HAT and makes sure the LED display is shown the correct way around in the Astro Pi display on the right.
+Leave it there because you'll need it.

 + Let's scroll a message across the screen.
 Add this code underneath the other code: